GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/index.md

 ### Are the Protected Audience worklets cached by the browser?
 {% endDetailsSummary %}

-The resources that contain the Protected Audience worklets—the buyer bid generation worklet, seller ad scoring worklet, buyer reporting worklet, and seller scoring worklet—are cached by the browser.
+The resources that contain the Protected Audience worklets—the buyer's bid generation and reporting worklets, and seller's ad scoring and reporting worklets—are cached by the browser.
 You can use the `Cache-Control` header to control the caching behavior.
 {% endDetails %}

 {: #engage}